Mixture-of-Visual-Thoughts: Exploring Context-Adaptive Reasoning Mode Selection for General Visual Reasoning: Reproducibility Statement

 \section{Reproducibility Statement}

 We have taken rigorous steps to ensure that relevant researchers can easily reproduce this work.
 First, our approach is built upon the open-source Qwen2.5-VL-Instruct model.
 Second, in Section~\ref{section:method}, we describe our AdaVaR framework in detail, including how to represent reasoning generation sequences in a unified way (Section~\ref{section:mode_unification}), how to perform cold-start SFT (Section~\ref{section:SFT_stage}), and how to train the model’s mode selection capability via RL (Section~\ref{section:RL_stage}).
 Furthermore, we provide extensive additional details, including the implementation details and formulas of AdaGRPO (Section~\ref{section:adagrpo}), detailed model prompts (Appendix~\ref{appendix:detailed_prompts}), data construction details (Section~\ref{section:rl_data} and Appendix~\ref{appendix:train_data}), specific training parameter settings (Appendix~\ref{appendix:training_details}), and evaluation details (Appendix~\ref{appendix:evaluation_details}).
 In summary, we believe researchers can readily reproduce the findings of this paper.
-After the anonymous review process, we will release our data, model weights, and code to the community.
+Our data, model weights, and code are available at \url{https://github.com/Future-Living-Lab/mixture-of-visual-thoughts}.